GenesisEducationKyiv/software-engineering-school-5-0-volodymyr-malishevskyi/docs/ADR/ADR-003-Weather-Service-Provider.md

 Key requirements for the Weather API service include:

 - **Accuracy and Reliability:** The weather data provided must be reasonably accurate and the service should have high uptime.
 - **API Features:** Must provide current weather conditions.
-A city search or geocoding feature is essential for normalizing city inputs (as implemented in [`backend/src/common/services/weather-api/weather-api.ts`](../../backend/src/common/services/weather-api/weather-api.ts)).
+A city search or geocoding feature is essential for normalizing city inputs.
 - **Ease of Integration:** The API should be well-documented, with a straightforward request/response format (preferably JSON).
 - **Rate Limits & Quotas:** The service needs to offer a free or affordable tier suitable for development, testing, and potentially small-scale production, with clear information on usage limits.
 - **Cost-Effectiveness:** Overall cost, especially if scaling beyond a free tier, is a consideration.